 You’re responsible for your own time

 I think the biggest difference for me was having a schedule that wasn’t so…8am to 3pm.
 Being able to build my own schedule and do what I wanted without my parents on my back was something new.
 I'll admit, time management was probably the hardest thing I had to get used to.
 I found that keeping a planner helped, along with having a wall calendar.
 Really, I used anything to remind me of how crucial my time was and how much I had to get done in such a short amount of time.
+Managing your time is even harder when you're dealing with asynchronous courses and you're not tied to being in class at a specific time.
+Even more reason to map out all your time.

 Don’t bite off more than you can chew